 Based in Problem Mkhize Road in the bright suburb of Berea, brothers Mo and Yusuf Bassa have rolled with the punches to get where they are today.
 Just four years ago, founder and head chef Yusuf was fighting to make a name for himself at the Musgrave Market.

 “He had perfected his recipe and decided he was gonna go for this thing.
-He did his first Friday at the market and it didn’t go too well.
+The first Friday at the market didn’t go too well.
 But people got to know him a bit and it grew from there.
 I went overseas for a while and by the time I got back, he was really taking off.”

 Some people give you the sense that they were born to do something specific in life; to break records in a very particular field.
 Chatting to Mo, it’s quite clear Yusuf isn’t like that.
 He could have done just about anything.

-“Yusuf had done a chef’s course but he never did anything with it.
-He did Psychology and Law at UCT.
+“Yusuf had done a chef’s course but he never did anything with it and he did Psychology and Law at UCT.
 Then he went overseas for a couple of years.
 That’s when he saw the burger trend coming up and it ignited this passion in him.
 He kept saying I can make it better.
 I’m gonna do this.”

 Passion and sweat in the ring

 Passion is the definitive word.
 It drives Yusuf to master every element of his craft.
 Is the service smooth?
 Is the atmosphere right?
 Is the food the highest possible quality?